Not legal advice!

 In case you hadn’t noticed, I’m (gasp) human.
 Which means, at any given time, on any given matter, I could be wrong.
 If I’m wrong about a fact, I’d like to know it.

 I hadn’t been blogging three weeks yet before I was delighted when Donn Devine told me about early Delaware statutes I hadn’t been aware of, or, later, when Peter Hirtle set me straight on how the King James Bible is covered by a Crown patent.
-I wasn’t quite so happy to discover that a bunch of the links in yesterday’s calendar blog post were just wrong and had to be corrected.
+I wasn’t quite so happy to discover that a bunch of the links in a key calendar blog post were just wrong and had to be corrected.
 But… sigh… I’m human.

 So tell me when you know more than I do or I’ve just plain goofed.
 As to everything else, don’t buy what I say uncritically; check the sources I cite and make your own decisions.
 You may well come to a different conclusion.